uber-common/jvm-profiler/README.md

 }
 ```

+## Metric Details

+A list of all metrics and information corresponding to them can be found [here](metricDetails.md).

 ## Generate flamegraph of Stacktrack Profiling result

 We can take the output of Stacktrack Profiling to generate flamegraph to visualize CPU time.
 Using the Python script `stackcollapse.py`, following command will collapse Stacktrack Profiling json output file to the input file format for generating flamegraph.
 The script `flamegraph.pl` can be found at [FlameGraph](https://github.com/brendangregg/FlameGraph).